harshita2201301024/obsidian/data/Daily Notes/2024/October/12-October-2024-Saturday.md

 - [ ] Prepare corporate body profile task and complete it
 - [ ] TKC Website live again
 - [ ] Purchase 10 more email ids
+- [ ] apply for leave after coming from india
 - [ ] Complete Chapter 20,22 of vue book
 - [ ] read corporate body story  and plan what to do on what day?
 - [ ] godaddy money follow up